reduxjs/redux/README.md

 * Hot reloading of everything.
 * A hook for the future devtools to "commit" a state, and replay actions on top of it during hot reload.
 * No `createAction`, `createStores`, `wrapThisStuff`.
 Your stuff is your stuff.
+* Super easy to test things in isolation without mocks.
 * I don't mind action constants.
 Seriously.
 * Keep Flux lingo.
 No cursors or observables in core.
 * Have I mentioned hot reloading yet?